mortang2410/dotfiles/README.md

 so that the plugins are automatically downloaded and installed.
 Vim oldtimers can use  `:h nvim-from-vim` to see what have changed.
 Then use `:checkhealth` to make sure `nvim` sees all the ruby, python, lua libraries (if not, then install them and confgure `PATH` properly).

-- To change the default shell to zsh, execute `chsh` in your currrent shell.
-You might need to log out and return for the change to take effect.

 - Upon starting tmux, press `C-b I`  (`C-b` stands for `Ctrl+b`) to install tmux plugins.